siliconwitchery/s1-ecg-demo/README.md

-# S1 ECG Demo by Silicon Witchery
+# S1 ECG Reference Kit

-Low cost and open-source, the S1 ECG kit is here to make heart research more accessible.
-The powerful analog frontend makes this board is an all-in-one kit to deploy and test algorithms with ease.
-Be that for teaching or research.

 **Features:**

+- Single chip frontend based on the [AD8233](https://www.analog.com/en/products/ad8233.html)
-- Pre-soldered S1 Module.
+- S1 Module with Bluetooth 5.2 and FPGA
-- USB-C charging.
-- On board battery
+- Integrated lithium battery
-- Idle shut-off current 170uA*
+- Ultra low power auto-sleep down to 175uA
+- Open source design

+**Applications:**

+- Learning and teaching around heart health
+- Research of ML based ECG algorithms
+- Wireless ECG data logging
+- New product development

+A powerful analog frontend combined with the S1 Module makes this an all-in-one kit to deploy and test algorithms with ease.
+Be that for learning, research, or as the starting point for your next product.

 <br>